A Brief History of the U.S. Navy

 Transitioning from the U.S. Navy, or any branch of the military, to a civilian career comes with many challenges.

 At Empire Resume, we’re experts in helping veterans achieve career success!
-We specialize in writing resumes for members of the military and are experts at helping servicemembers make the civilian transition.
+We specialize in writing military resumes and are experts at helping servicemembers make the civilian transition.

 Additionally, our constantly updated military-to-civilian blog offers the most useful and effective ways to help you with your job search.